 Like airline executives before the advent of yield-management programs, many HIV/AIDS clinicians use experience to fine-tune their best guess about future supply and demand to ration scarce supplies.
 Deo and colleague Charles Corbett (Professor of Operations Management and Environmental Management at the Anderson School of Management, University of California, Los Angeles) have devised a mathematical model that takes the guesswork out of rationing for businesses and nonprofits alike.

-Working with Dynamic Models
+Working with Dynamic Models to Allocate Scarce Resources

 The model looks at the thorny issue of rationing in a way that differs significantly from existing approaches.
 Rather than consider rationing in a static sense, this new model takes a dynamic approach.
 This is important because both supply and demand constantly change over time—the former because of the uncertainties in the supply chain and the latter because of deaths, dropouts, and previous enrollment decisions.